Secession in China: Hong Kong

 In 1997, the colony of Hong Kong was retroceded to China, leading to the creation of the Hong Kong Special Administrative Region.
 Under the jointly agreed upon Hong Kong Basic Law, the Hong Kong SAR would maintain its autonomy for 50 years until 2047, after which point, the region would assume full control by China.
 Hong Kong's autonomy, and its end in 2047, has created contention between those who support the Chinese government, and those who do not.
 A particular source of contention in recent years is with the structure of the Hong Kong government, where the Chief Executive is appointed by the Chinese government while local elections are held directly.

 In 2019, the Hong Kong extradition bill was proposed, which sparked protests throughout Hong Kong.
 During the protests which followed, the pro-democracy camp gained general support alongside the Hong Kong independence movement to a small extent as well.
 Many of the anti-governmental groups supported localism and universal suffrage in all Hong Kong elections.
 In May 2020, the National People's Congress of China passed a decision concerning Hong Kong national security legislation, whereby "secession" and "subversion" were made illegal.
 This move has meant that pro-independence calls are now illegal by the new decision, although some still do call for independence despite the changes to the law.
 In Hong Kong, the pro-democracy camp enjoys general support, though the passing of the decision by the NPC has made protesting and the organization of protests more difficult.

 Macau

 The Macau independence movement is the political movement that advocates for the independence of Macau from China.
 Despite receiving little attention within Macau, the issue was raised in the Legislative Assembly of Macau following the Hong Kong Legislative Council oath-taking controversy.
 In 2017, several Chinese media outlets warned against discussion of Macau independence, fearing that speculation would lead to further action.

-The Swedish magazine The Perspective speculated that the relative lack of independence sentiment in Macau stems from the SAR's reliance on gaming and tourism revenue from the Mainland.
-Macau is currently one of the richest regions in the world, and its wealth is derived almost entirely from gambling, which is illegal in the PRC.
+The Swedish magazine The Perspective speculated that the relative lack of independence sentiment in Macau stems from the SAR's reliance on gaming and tourism revenue from the mainland.
+Macau is currently one of the richest regions in the world, and its wealth is derived almost entirely from gambling, which is illegal in mainland China.